 Routine inspections

-The Working Environment Authority makes planned visits to companies to ensure that the working time rules are being complied with.
-These inspections may include checking timekeeping systems and registrations.
+The Danish Working Environment Authority conducts scheduled visits to companies to ensure compliance with working time regulations.
+These inspections can include checking time recording systems and records.

 Unannounced inspections

-To ensure that companies do not only comply with the rules during notified inspections, authorities can also make unannounced visits, where they can demand documentation of employees’ working hours and breaks.
+To ensure that companies are not only complying with regulations through announced inspections, authorities can also carry out unannounced visits where they can demand documentation of employees' working hours and breaks.

-If companies cannot document correct time recording, or if they violate working time rules, authorities can issue warnings, impose fines or, in the worst case, require the company to temporarily stop operations.
-Here you can see an overview of the Danish Working Environment Authority’s level of fines for employers for different sizes of companies in cases where there has been a violation on different levels:
+If companies can't document proper timekeeping or if they violate working time regulations, authorities can issue warnings, impose fines or, in the worst case, require the company to temporarily cease operations.
+Here you can see an overview of the Danish Working Environment Authority's fine levels for employers for different sizes of companies in cases where there has been a violation with both serious personal injury, aggravating circumstances and where the basic fine is DKK 24,600 and DKK 44,600 respectively:

 Violation of the 48-hour rule

-According to the 48-hour rule, which is part of the EU’s working time directive, an employee is not aloud to work more than 48 hours on average over a period of 4 months.
-If the employee does so, the employee can be awarded compensation for breaching the 48-hour rule.
-Since it is the employer’s responsibility that the rule is observed for all employees, it is also the employer who must pay the fine.
-We saw that, for example in a case between a substitute employment agency in Lithuania and one of their workers.
-In over three reference periods (4-month periods) the employee had recorded an average weekly working time of 48.58 hours, 51.17 hours and 50.28 hours, prompting him to file a lawsuit against the company.
-The verdict was that the employer had to pay DKK 25,000 to the employee for breaking the law.
-You can read more about the whole case here.
+According to The 48-hour rule, which is part of the EU Working Time Directive, Under the 48-hour rule, an employee may not work more than 48 hours on average over a 4-month period.
+If the employee does this, the employee can be awarded compensation for violating the 48-hour rule.
+As it is the employer's responsibility to ensure that all employees comply with the rule, it is also the employer who must pay the fine.
+We saw this, for example, in a case between a temporary employment agency in Lithuania and one of their workers.
+The case concerned the fact that over three reference periods (4-month periods) the employee had recorded average weekly working hours of 48.58 hours, 51.17 hours and 50.28 hours respectively, which prompted him to take the company to court.
+The judgement was that the employer had to pay the employee DKK 25,000 for violating the law.
+You can read more about the entire case here.

-It is important to note that the new law on working time registration includes an option to deviate from the 48-hour rule.
-In order to make use of this option, it is necessary that the employer has shared information with the Danish Working Environment Authority about the agreements concluded between the employee and the employer.
-Also, it must be clearly stated in an addendum to the employee’s employment contract if the employee is allowed to deviate from the rule.
+It is important to note that the new Working Time Registration Act includes a possibility to deviate from the 48-hour rule.
+In order to make use of this option, it is necessary that the employer has shared information about the agreements made between employee and employer with the Labour Inspectorate.
+It must also be clearly stated in an addendum to the employee's employment contract if the employee is exempt.

-Complying with working time rules is not only a legal obligation, but also an important factor in ensuring a healthy and productive working environment.
-As an employer, it is therefore important to consider how you will document and ensure that the working environment rules on daily and weekly rest time and the Working Hours Act’s 48-hour rule on maximum weekly working hours are complied with.
+Compliance with working time regulations is not only a legal obligation, but also an important factor in ensuring a healthy and productive working environment.
+As an employer, it is therefore important to consider how you will document and ensure compliance with the working environment rules on daily and weekly rest periods and the Working Hours Act's 48-hour rule on maximum weekly working hours.

-With Intempus, you get a system that makes it easy to keep track of whether you are staying on the right side of the law.
+With Intempus, you get a system that makes it easy to keep track of whether you're staying on the right side of the law.
 In the Intempus App and Web, it is possible for both employer and employee to be made aware of violations.
-You can read more about handling the 48-hour rule in Intempus here, and the 11-hour rule in Intempus here.
+You can read more about handling The 48-hour rule in Intempus here, and The 11-hour rule in Intempus here.

 Want to hear more?